French Bulldog Temperament, Energy Level, and Lifestyle Fit

 Apartment and Urban Living Compatibility

-French Bulldogs are one of the best dog breeds for apartment living.
+French Bulldogs are one of the best breeds for apartment living.

 • Low exercise requirements